 3. Ensure Your Copy Understands the Problem

 Too often, brands don’t completely understand what their audience needs, resulting in messaging that doesn’t connect.
-You need your copy to relate with users on their level, reassuring them you know the problems they face.
+You need your copy to relate with users on their level to build trust and reassure them that you know the problems they face.